 In the first game, there were so few dialogue responses that hearing 'OK' on every click became annoying quickly.
 There's are a lot more variety here.
-I wouldn't be surprised if you clicked on that peon several times to hear all he has to say.
-Beware, though, as one click too-many will cause him to explode.
-Apparantly that's what happens if you abuse the hand of god.
+I wouldn't be surprised if you clicked on that peon several times just to hear all he has to say.
+Beware, though, as one click too many will cause him to explode.
+Apparently, that's what happens if you abuse the hand of a god.

 You can now select up to nine minions at a time, making the manipulation of larger armies less frustrating.
 More would've been nice but I accept that it was possibly down to the limitations of the time.
 There's even a larger roster of allies, each with their own set of abilities.
 Humans now have Elves Dwarves and Gnomes to aid them on their quest while the Orcs have recruited the support of Ogres Trolls and Goblins.
-Like the first game, each unit has a re-skinned doppelganger on the other side with the exception of magic users like Paladins, Mages or Death Knights whose spells differ for each side.
+Like the first game, each unit has a re-skinned doppelganger on the other side with the exception of magic users like Paladins, Mages or Death Knights whose spells differ depending on their race.

-There is another nice addition in the form of land and air units.
+There is another nice addition in the form of sea and air units.
 Vehicles or sometimes creatures can explore these new terrains to scout enemy bases, uncover hidden areas or change the tactics of how you attack.
 Air soldiers are used in much the same way as land units but are unhindered by trees, rivers or lakes.
 They add little strategically but damn, do they look cool.
-The naval units only serve add variety too.
-Attacks are again much the same as land battle with no need to change tactics because you can float.
-Each side can muscle up up to five different types of vessels, all of which require a crew to sail.
+The naval units only serve to add variety too.
+Attacks are again much the same as land battles with no need to change tactics because you can float.
+Each side can muscle up to five different types of vessels, all of which require a crew to sail.
 They are resource intensive too, but nevertheless are necessary to complete certain levels.
-Much like the air troops, they don't add much tactically but are a welcome, and most importantly fun inclusion.
+Much like the air troops, they don't add much tactically but are a welcome and most importantly, fun inclusion.

 Everything about WarCraft 2 is a huge improvement over the original.
 It's so polished and refined that it makes the first game seem obsolete by comparison.
 The movie may have divided opinion but there's no denying that WarCraft 2: The Tides of Darkness is an absolute classic.